PohPunkt/AlbionOnline-Radar/README.md

 # Known issues
 If app not run download Python and add to PATH: https://www.python.org/downloads/

+I have exams at university right now, so there won't be any major updates for a while.

 Might not work on windows XP xD